rohitsoni007/mcp-kit/README.md

 # Initialize MCP for Qoder AI agent in new project directory
 mcp init my-project -a qoder

+# Initialize MCP for LM Studio AI agent in new project directory
+mcp init my-project -a lmstudio

 # Initialize with specific agent and version
 mcp init my-project --agent kiro --version v0.0.5